Murder in a Small Town

 Murder in a Small Town is 1999 American television mystery crime thriller film produced and broadcast by A&E. The period film stars Gene Wilder as Larry "Cash" Carter, a stage director, theater manager, former actor, and unofficial consulting detective for the police department in 1930s Stamford, Connecticut.
 Wilder also co-wrote the film, which was the first A&E Original Movie.
-High ratings led A&E to plan a Cash Carter franchise, but only one sequel, The Lady in Question (1999), was produced.
+High ratings led A&E to plan a Cash Carter franchise.
+However, only one sequel, The Lady in Question (1999), was produced.